Mbutler1991/childhood-adhd-quiz/README.md

 - __Navigational Buttons__

-- A next and a previous buttons to easily move through all 24 questions.
+- A next button to easily move through all 24 questions.
-- Previous button will not allow movement before first question and next wont allow past last.
+- The start button turns into the next button.
-- Designed to be easy to understand.
+- Next button disappears when you get to the last question.

 ![Nav Buttons](assets/screenshots/nav-buttons.png)